All Episodes

 If space ends, what is on the other side?

-Uh I don't know that space ends, and it doesn't matter to the moral missions that we have in the world.
+I don't know that space ends, and it doesn't matter to the moral missions that we have in the world.

-That is a um a fact of reality that is immovable and inviolate.
+Why is there something rather than nothing that is a fact of reality that is immovable and inviolate?

-It's like saying, Why is there a gravity?
+It's like saying, why is there a gravity?

-Well, of course, if you are religious, you would say, Well God designed matter to attract matter, mass to attract mass, so that human beings could stick on the ground rather than fly into space.
+Well, of course, if you are religious, you would say, well, God designed matter to attract matter, mass to attract mass, so that human beings could stick on the ground rather than fly into space.

-But if you are not religious, it is simply an irreducible primary fact of nature that there is something rather than nothing.
+But if you are not religious, it is simply an irreducible, primary fact of nature, that there is something rather than nothing.

-Uh how long will it take for me to stop grieving Charlie Kirk's murder?
+How long will it take for me to stop grieving Charlie Kirk's murder?

 So lessons repeat until the lessons are learned.